datastax/cdc-apache-cassandra/README.md

 * Does not manage table truncates
 * Does not manage TTLs
 * Does not support range deletes
-* Does not sync data available before starting the CDC producer.
+* Does not sync data available before starting the CDC agent.
 * CQL column names must not match a Pulsar primitive type name (ex: INT32)

 ## Supported data types